HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 2. Create a file within the `src/main/resources/META-INF/services` directory and name the file `com.hcl.domino.keep.info.richtext.spi.OutgoingRichtextProcessor`.

-3. Edit the file `com.hcl.domino.keep.info.richtext.spi.OutgoingRichtextProcessor` and include all the richtext extensions you created, such as:
+3. Edit the file `com.hcl.domino.keep.info.richtext.spi.OutgoingRichtextProcessor` and include all the Rich Text extensions you created, such as:

     ```text
     com.example.AlwaysHelloRichtextProcessor
     ```

 !!!warning "Important"
     All classes declared in this file must exist and implement the `OutgoingRichtextProcessor` class.
-Otherwise, an error will be triggered when attempting to load this using Domino REST API.
+Otherwise, an error occurs when attempting to load this using Domino REST API.

-### Apply the richtext extension
+### Apply the Rich Text extension

-Once you have finished creating your richtext extensions, it's time to use it.
-Create the JAR file for the richtext extension by running the following command:
+Once you have finished creating your Rich Text extensions, it's time to use it.
+Create the JAR file for the Rich Text extension by running the following command:

   ```shell
   mvn clean package